laravel-liberu/documentation/docs/guide/development.md

 ### Changing front end pages

-When you need to customize any of the front end pages supplied with Enso, you generally have two options:
+When you need to customize any of the front end pages supplied with Liberu, you generally have two options:
 * use [patch-package](https://www.npmjs.com/package/patch-package) to make a patch to the package that contains the page(s) to be modified
 * create your local version of the page(s) and overwrite the front end routes so that they point to your page(s)

 ::: tip Breaking the build
-Once you start messing with the core Enso functionality it is possible that the changes you're making could break parts of the various Enso core functionality.
+Once you start messing with the core Liberu functionality it is possible that the changes you're making could break parts of the various Liberu core functionality.

-In order to be aware of this, you may run the Enso tests locally, by typing into the terminal:
+In order to be aware of this, you may run the Liberu tests locally, by typing into the terminal:
 ```shell
 phpunit
 ```